Skip to main content

 • Enable instructor standard repository options:

-Chosen instructors will be able to set the assignment option to either store student papers within the standard paper repository or to not store the papers in any repository.
+Chosen instructors will be able to set the assignment option to either store student papers within the standard paper repository or not store the papers in any repository.

 • Enable instructor expanded repository options: